byteospro/rOS/README.md

 # rOS 2.0 🚀

 Welcome to **rOS**, a custom-tailored, lightweight, and highly portable operating system built for developers, power users, and tech enthusiasts.
-Designed to run completely live from a single USB drive, rOS gives you an indestructible desktop environment you can carry in your pocket.
+Designed to run completely live from a single USB drive, rOS gives you an indestructible desktop environment you can carry in your pocket. rOS is distributed as a monolithic system image.
+To modify or contribute, download the ISO and unpack the squashed filesystem.

 ---